PeterLauLukCh/BISD_DisparityProject/README.md

-# Maximum Likelihood Estimation of Poisson Binomial Distribution to Normal Distribution: A Fast Algorithm to Estimate Confidence Interval of BISD Result
+# Calculation Result of Ranking-based BISD Model

 The project is primarily based on the result from Dr. Philip Greengard and Dr. Andrew Gelman's research *BISG: When inferring race or ethnicity, does it matter that people often live near their relatives?* (https://arxiv.org/pdf/2304.09126.pdf).